 UNIT 1: PHYSICS AND MEASUREMENT

-Physics, technology, and society, S I Units, fundamental and derived units, least count, accuracy and precision of measuring instruments, Errors in measurement, Dimensions of Physics quantities, dimensional analysis, and its applications.
+Units of Measurement, System of Units, S I Units, fundamental and derived units, least count, significant figures, errors in measurement, Dimensions of Physics quantities, dimensional analysis, and its applications.

 UNIT 2: KINEMATICS

 The frame of reference, motion in a straight line, Position- time graph, speed and velocity; Uniform and non-uniform motion, average speed and instantaneous velocity, uniformly accelerated motion, velocity-time, position-time graph, relations for uniformly accelerated motion, Scalars and Vectors, Vector.
 Addition and subtraction, zero vector, scalar and vector products, Unit Vector, Resolution of a Vector.
 Relative Velocity, Motion in a plane, Projectile Motion, Uniform Circular Motion.

 UNIT 3: LAWS OF MOTION